 What is An A1C?

 By now, this is the one you are probably most familiar with.
 You know, you go into the endo’s office and the first thing they do is sit you down and take a finger stick, only to zoom off into another room to measure the results and report back.
-An A1C test is a blood test that provides information about a person’s average levels of blood sugar over a 3 month period, but how does it all work?
+As a blood test that provides information about a person’s average levels of blood sugar over a 3 month period, but how does it all work?

 Per the National Institute of Health: